woocommerce/woosidebars/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =
+Updated for WordPress 3.5+ compatibility.
+Adjusted "Advanced" tab logic.
+Fixed bug where "Template Hierarchy -> Pages" condition wasn't being applied correctly.
+Dequeue WordPress SEO admin stylesheets from the "Widget Areas" "Add" and "Edit" screens.

 = 1.2.0 =
 Moved to WordPress.org.
 Woo!
 Added scope to methods and properties where missing.

 == Changelog ==

+= 1.2.1 =
+* 2013-01-09
+* Updated admin JavaScript for WordPress 3.5+ compatibility.
+Moved "Advanced" tab outside of the tabs list.
+* Fixed bug with the "Template Hierarchy -> Pages" condition that wasn't applying.
+* When WordPress SEO is active, dequeue unused stylesheets on the "Widget Areas" "add" and "edit" screens.

 = 1.2.0 =
 * Renamed files according to standards naming convention.